hepix-virtualisation/vmcaster/README.md

 TIP: If you are setting up vmcaster for the first time, you may be presented with errors but need more information to debug.
-You may find adding one or more "--verbose" parameters to the call will give useful extra debugging information.
+You may find adding one or more "--verbose" parameters to the command will give useful extra debugging information.

 Shows the image list as it would be made.